PyPSA/PyPSA/doc/index.rst

 This project is maintained by the `Energy System Modelling group <https://www.iai.kit.edu/english/2338.php>`_ at the `Institute for Automation and Applied Informatics <https://www.iai.kit.edu/english/index.php>`_ at the `Karlsruhe Institute of Technology <http://www.kit.edu/english/index.php>`_.
 The group is funded by the `Helmholtz Association <https://www.helmholtz.de/en/>`_ until 2024.
 Previous versions were developed by the `Renewable Energy Group <https://fias.uni-frankfurt.de/physics/schramm/renewable-energy-system-and-network-analysis/>`_ at `FIAS <https://fias.uni-frankfurt.de/>`_ to carry out simulations for the `CoNDyNet project <http://condynet.de/>`_, financed by the `German Federal Ministry for Education and Research (BMBF) <https://www.bmbf.de/en/index.html>`_ as part of the `Stromnetze Research Initiative <http://forschung-stromnetze.info/projekte/grundlagen-und-konzepte-fuer-effiziente-dezentrale-stromnetze/>`_.

+A version of the model that adds building heating, transport and industry sectors to the model, as well as gas networks, is currently being developed in the `PyPSA-Eur-Sec repository <https://github.com/pypsa/pypsa-eur-sec>`_.

 Documentation
 =============